Paramathic/patch/README.md

 ## Experimental Results

-We evaluate PATCH on a range of transformer models from 0.5B to 8B parameters, including Qwen-2.5, LLaMA-2, LLaMA-3, and Gemma-3 families.
+We evaluate PATCH on a range of transformer models from 0.5B to 3B parameters, including Qwen-2.5, LLaMA-3, and Gemma-3 families.
 Models are trained on the SlimPajama dataset for 2000 steps with batch size 128 and sequence length 4096.
-Evaluation includes average accuracy across eight zero-shot tasks (PIQA, ARC-Easy, ARC-Challenge, Winogrande, OpenBookQA, RACE, HellaSwag, MMLU) and perplexity (PPL) on WikiText2.
+Evaluation includes average accuracy across eight zero-shot tasks (PIQA, ARC-Easy, ARC-Challenge, Winogrande, OpenBookQA, , MMLU) and perplexity (PPL) on WikiText2.

 ### Joint Sparse and Dense Tile Optimization (Smaller Models)